illusorier/123/CSS/VFM.md

 In future levels of CSS, other types of formatting context will be introduced.

 ## Block formatting contexts

+BFC的形成条件

+Floats, absolutely positioned elements, block containers (such as inline-blocks, table-cells, and table-captions) that are not block boxes,

 In a BFC, each box's left outer edge touches the left edge of the containing block.